-HB267s provides \$3.826 million to the sentencing commission to create and implement a criminal justice data-sharing network, and amends existing laws to ensure that data is shared among agencies, something that is essential to enforcement and prosecution.
-Note that the network may include data subject to Inspection of Public Records Act (IPRA) requests.
+Note that the data-sharing network may include data subject to Inspection of Public Records Act (IPRA) requests.
 The law enforcement exception under IPRA is very narrow.
 It protects only law enforcement records that reveal confidential sources, methods, information or individuals accused but not charged with a crime.
 Law enforcement records include evidence in any form received or compiled in connection with a criminal investigation or prosecution by a law enforcement or prosecuting agency, including inactive matters or closed investigations to the extent that they contain the information listed in this paragraph.

 Section 14-2-1 NMSA 1978.
-Note that while SB267s seeks to gather and share criminal records for use by law enforcement agencies, other bills proposed this session seek to expunge criminal records.
+Note that while SB267ss seeks to gather and share criminal records for use by law enforcement agencies, other bills proposed this session seek to expunge criminal records.
 See SB493 and HB370.